 Here I have included a select few flowers (there are soooo many more!) that are edible and some of the potential medicinal properties that they have, along with some ways to prepare them.
 Maybe you’ll get inspired to include these in your salads this year!
 Each number corresponds with an image below.

-Rose– Best rule of thumb is: “If it smells good, it taste’s good!”
+Rose– One rule of thumb is: “If it smells good, it taste’s good!”
 The petals are great lightly sugars, muddled into drinks (great in fresh mojitos!), and in salads.
 Roses have been known to reduce anxiety as well!

 Sumac – Those fluffy looking red stalks that grow late spring-summer are fantastic when turned into tea!
 Simply harvest the stalk, rinse, and stick into a pitcher of water and allow to steep in the sun!
 The tea will taste slightly fruity and tangy; I find it similar to Rhubarb.
 Add some sugar if you want it sweeter.
 This plant has so many health benefits too, like being an antioxidant, anti-inflammatory, anti-microbial, and is also known to lower blood sugar!